Create a pie chart

 Position of labels Allow to specify if you want to display the values on the chart.
 Hide, inside or outside.

 Dropdown lists: use predefined colors Allows to colors slices using the colors attributed to each category.
-Otherwise, colors will be attributed randomly For more details, you can read the "Manage system lists" article.
+Otherwise, colors will be attributed randomly.
+For more details, you can read the "Manage system lists" article.

-Filters Allows to filter out part of the dataset This is optional.
+Filters Allows to filter out part of the dataset.
+This is optional.

 Example

-This example uses the "Beneficiaries" (form) dataset.
+This example uses the data set of the "Beneficiaries" form.

 Parameter Chosen option for the parameter